OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart.md

     > [!NOTE]
     > If you've previously installed Visual Studio 2019 or later, [use the Visual Studio Installer](/visualstudio/install/modify-visual-studio) to ensure that the **Office/SharePoint development** workload is installed.

-- Microsoft 365
+- Office connected to a Microsoft 365 subscription (including Office on the web).

-    > [!NOTE]
-    > If you do not have a Microsoft 365 subscription, you can get a free one by signing up for the [Microsoft 365 developer program](https://aka.ms/M365devprogram).

 ### Create the add-in project